Setup guide

 Note

-For example, if your Coveo for Commerce organization powers multiple websites, you must configure learning filters to ensure that the model only learns from the data of the website on which it’s deployed.
+For example, if your Coveo for Commerce organization powers multiple websites, the model should only learn from the data of the website on which it’s deployed.

 Note